colinwilson/colinwilson.uk/content/articles/hugo-github-netlify-a-match-made-in-heaven.md

 <p class="tc"><img src="/img/hugo-github-netlify.png"></p>

 This blog is powered by [Hugo](https://gohugo.io/) and deployed & hosted via [Netlify](https://www.netlify.com).
-Having tried a number of blogging paltforms over the years I was looking for a new process that offered a more streamlined and efficient workflow so I could focus on creating content not management.
+Having tried a number of blogging platforms over the years I was looking for a new process that offered a more streamlined and efficient workflow so I could focus on creating content not management.

 ## Why Hugo?